lschierer/RUT/packages/luke/20050621/real-men-do-not-moisturize.md

 ---

-title: Real Men Do not Moisturize
+title: "Real Men Do not Moisturize"
 date: 2005-06-21 14:53:42
 tags:
   -  society